rollbar/docs/tools/github.md

 #### Link to GitHub

 Navigate to your project settings. ("Settings" in top navbar).
 On the left-hand-side navbar click "Source Control".
-Then, click on the GitHub icon.
+Then, click the GitHub icon.

 Fill out the form as appropriate to your project.
 The form elements are mostly self-explanatory, but the project root may not be entirely clear.
 This is for projects that include some top-level